Looking for an Example of How to Perform a Gage R&R Study?

 They measured 10 parts with three appraisers.
 As you can see from the data table below, all parts are only off from the target by a few thousands.
 NO PART VARIATION.

-NDC: Now look at the Number of Distinct Categories (0).
-If your NDC is less than 5, there isn't enough part variation to use the Average and Range Method or the ANOVA method to calculate Gage R&R:
+NDC is the Number of Distinct Categories.
+It is a measurement of the variation in your sample parts.
+If your NDC is less than 5, there isn't enough part variation to use the Average and Range Method or the ANOVA method to calculate Gage R&R.

 But, it can still be hard to explain this to your customers.